 - Hủ tiếu sa tế (Chili paste noodle soup): this noodle dish, which originated from Teochew, China, combines 20 different herbs and spices with beef strips.
 Well worth a try if you like a good kick of chili!

 - Sủi cảo (dumplings): If you want to start your day like the Hoa Chinese, grab yourself a steaming hot plate of dumplings in Cho Lon.
-These Chinese-style dumplings are usually made with pork or crab, and you can enjoy them fried, steamed or boiled.
+These Chinese-style dumplings are usually made with pork or crab, and you can enjoy them fried, steamed, or boiled.

-Aside from the restaurants, check out the Chinese bakeries, which sell both traditional Chinese pastries and seasonal mooncakes alongside western-style bread and sandwich loaves.
+Aside from the restaurants, check out the Chinese bakeries, which sell both traditional Chinese pastries and seasonal mooncakes alongside Western-style bread and sandwich loaves.
 Whatever you do, just don’t leave Cho Lon without eating – it is one of the best things to do in the area.

 Shop Till You Drop!